Skip to main content

 4 mentions Positive Neutral Negative

-• “Played for nearly 30 hours and didn't encounter any bugs or crashes; overall performance was excellent.”
+• “Played for nearly 30 hours and didn't encounter any bugs or crashes, and overall performance was excellent.”

-• “You don't need to take refresher courses on what the most optimized armor layout is in the latest release.”
+• “You don't need to get a refresh courses on what is the most optimized armor layout in the latest release.”

 • “Performance can fluctuate with large or complex constructions, and certain systems still feel like foundations rather than fully realized features.”

-• “You don't need to get a refresher course on what is the most optimized armor layout in the latest release.”
+• “You don't need to get refresher courses on what is the most optimized armor layout in the latest release.”

 • graphics